xipkit/xip-luis/README.md

 Otherwise, the intent named `yes` and the intent named `no` will attempt to be matched.
 So if you had named your intent `YES` for example, you'd have to use `:YES` here which doesn't match Ruby syntax conventions.

-For more info about how intents are matched, please see the [Stealth NLP documentation](https://github.com/hellostealth/stealth/wiki/NLP).
+For more info about how intents are matched, please see the [Xip Kit NLP documentation](https://docs.xipkit.com/nlp).

 ### intent_threshold